CalDymos/Klipper-arduino_mcu/README.md

 # Klipper-arduino_mcu
-extends Klipper (klippy/extra) by the possibility to communicate with an Arduino via the serial interface
+extends Klipper (klippy/extra) by the possibility to communicate with some ATmega/ESP/SAMD/RP2040/ATtiny MCUs via the serial interface (UART), which are not directly supported by klipper.
+(I use it for the Arduino Nano Every)
+The firmware for the MCU can/must then be programmed in the Arduino IDE.

 ## G-Code Command